 Background is usually a part of your stop motion scene that is fixed and not movable, background can be a space, sky, nature, city, room, some imaginable place but also just a blank space, whatever you need to explain the location of your film.

-In the first picture you can see that the animators attached the paper background on the edges to the table with the gaffa tape, on the second picture there was a cork board used as the background and fixed with the white tape to the table so it didn’t move while animating.
+In the first picture you can see that the animators attached the paper background on the edges of the table with the gaffa tape, on the second picture there was a cork board used as the background and fixed with the white tape to the table so it didn’t move while animating.
 Your background can as well be an infinity paper that is fixed on the wall as you can see in picture three.

 Backgrounds also sometimes have to be made in different sizes for filming a scene that is divided in more shots.
 The opposite to creating characters that are more detailed for narrow shots and more simple for wide shots, the backgrounds can be more simple for narrow shots and more versatile for wide shots.